swmulvi/mech481Homework2/README.md

 # mech481Homework2
-for the Homework 2 txt file
+For the Homework 2 txt file